 What is chocolate cobbler

 Technically this is not a cobbler as there is no fruit or dough on top.
-Instead its similar to a lava cake with a brownie like top and a gooey chocolate sauce on the bottom.
-This old fashioned chocolate pudding cake is so easy and delicious that we made it two nights in a row so we could experiment with different proportions and ingredients and did not get tired of it.
+Instead it’s similar to a lava cake with a brownie like top and a gooey chocolate sauce on the bottom.
+This old fashioned chocolate pudding cake is so easy and delicious that when I was devoloping the recipe, we made it two nights in a row so we could experiment with different proportions and ingredients and did not get tired of it.
 We decided that chocolate chips make it even better!

-You can also make a self-saucing pudding with fruit, try a peach pudding cake or a blueberry self-saucing pudding for something different.
+You can also make a self-saucing pudding with fruit, try a peach pudding cake or a blueberry self-saucing pudding for something different, both have hot water poured over the top and like this recipe, it makes its own sauce.

 What you’ll need for a super simple chocolate dessert

-- Basic pantry items: white and brown sugar, flour, baking powder, vanilla and salt.
+- Basic pantry staples: white and brown sugar, flour, baking powder, vanilla and salt.

 This is one of those super simple desserts but you need to follow the directions or it won’t work.

-Step 1: Combine flour, sugar, cocoa powder, baking powder, and salt with melted butter and milk.
+In a large bowl, combine flour, sugar, cocoa powder, baking powder, and salt with melted butter and milk.
 It will be a thick cookie like dough.
-Add chocolate chips and press into a glass baking dish.
+Add chocolate chips and press the mixture into a glass ovenproof baking dish.

-Step 3: Pour 1 ½ cups of boiling or very hot water over the top.
+Pour 1 ½ cups of boiling water over the top.
 DO NOT STIR.
 Just let it sit on top and place it in the oven to bake for 30 minutes.
 The top will be slightly firm but the bottom will be gooey.

 Make sure you follow the directions and don’t mix it after you add the water.
 It looks weird but somehow it works.